miwgmail/play-install-referrer-unity/README.md

     });
 ```

 Instance of [PlayInstallReferrerDetails](#api-playinstallreferrerdetails) object will be delivered into callback method.
-From that instance, you can get following information:
+From that instance, you can get following install referrer details:

 - Install referrer string value ([InstallReferrer](#api-pird-installreferrer) property).
 - Timestamp of when user clicked on URL which redirected him/her to Play Store to download your app ([ReferrerClickTimestampSeconds](#api-pird-referrerclicktimestampseconds) property).
 - Timestamp of when app installation on device begun ([InstallBeginTimestampSeconds](#api-pird-installbegintimestampseconds) property).
 - Information if your app's instant version (if you have one) was launched in past 7 days ([GooglePlayInstant](#api-pird-googleplayinstant) property).

+You should first check if [Error](#api-pird-error) property is **null** or not.
+If not, for some reason reading of install referrer details failed and those properties will be **null**.
+In case no error is reported, install referrer detail properties should reflect the values obtained from native Install Referrer Library response.

 ## Under the hood